hjstoff/nodesetexpr-expand/README.md

 ## Scope limitations and use case derived design guidance
 The inverse operation of nodeset expression expanding is _compressing_, or _folding_ a list of nodenames into a nodeset expression.
 Such inverse operations are not in scope of this project.
-In particular, whether they would be easier or more difficult to implement, is not having any bearing on decisions in this project pertaining to the nodeset expression language or its semantics.
+In particular, whether optimised compressing, finding the most succint nodeset expression, would be easier or more difficult to implement, in this project is not having any bearing on the outcome of decisions pertaining to the nodeset expression language's syntax or its semantics.

 Nodeset expressions, and tools that produce them, already exist for quite some time.
 Though not the only use case, by far the most important use case, from my perspective,